1. Practice water safety to prevent drowning, the leading cause of accidental death in young children.

 - Don’t rely on the lifeguard.

-- Don’t assume that if your child has had swimming lessons he will know how to stay afloat.
+- Don’t assume that if your child has had swimming lessons they will know how to stay afloat.

-- Make sure your kid knows that he should never run around the pool or get near it without supervision.
+- Make sure your kid knows that they should never run around the pool or get near it without supervision.

 Home pool, hot tub, and tub